 - 2.4 In December 2018, the Department of Business, Energy, and Industrial Strategy announced that Local Enterprise Partnership areas had been asked to develop a Local Industrial Strategy setting out, alongside a comprehensive Evidence Base, the sectoral strengths and opportunities for economic growth and increased productivity within their local area, aligned to the goals of the National Industrial Strategy. - 2.5 A Tees Valley Local Industrial Strategy was agreed locally in July 2019.
-The Strategy outlines a set of long-term policy priorities to help guide industrial development in the Tees Valley.
+The Strategy outlines a set of long-term policy priorities to help guide industrial development in the Tees Valley, with a focus on increasing productivity.
 The Strategy was co-designed within consultation with local businesses and other stakeholders.
-A strategy was agreed by Cabinet following a formal consultation period and submitted to government. - 2.6 The Strategy has yet to be agreed by government and will need to be re-considered in response to COVID-19, but its ambitions are unchanged, and the strategy represents a ready-to-go plan for delivering economic growth and delivering the UK's first net zero industrial cluster.
+A strategy was agreed by Cabinet following a formal consultation period and submitted to government.